How IoT Affects Banks and Financial Services

 - Collecting real-time data on market fluctuations, allowing banks to increase the number of locations in a smart way.

-- IoT and banking unity enhances fraud prediction and improves the quality of borrowers’ activity and collateral monitoring.
+- IoT and banking unity enhances IoT Security Issues and improves the quality of borrowers’ activity and collateral monitoring.

 Needless to say, for IoT systems to collect a high amount of data, they will require the use of AI systems as well as security-related investments.